microsoft/AcademicContent/Labs/Content in draft/Azure Kubernetes Service/AKS.md

 	![Launching the Cloud Shell](Images/cloud-shell.png)

 	_Launching the Cloud Shell_

+	If you haven't used the Cloud Shell before, you will prompted to choose a language.
+Select **Bash**, and if prompted to allow the Cloud Shell to create a storage account, allow it to do so.

 1. Make sure the language selected in the upper-left corner of the Cloud Shell is **Bash**.
 Then use the following command to connect to the Ubuntu VM using SSH, replacing IP_ADDRESS with the IP address on the clipboard and USERNAME with the user name you specified in Exercise 1, Step 5: